pickjonathan/sdek-cli/ideas.md

 At the second phase the AI given the complience ( SOC2 ) and the specific excerpt should alone conclude the data it needs to collect, get it using MCPS ( githu, AWS etc ) then perform the analysis.

 Evidence collection using AI web browser to login for example to AWS then return a print screen of the evidance.

+VS code extention to help configure the cli, run reports and view them, also connect MCP's.